Why This Matters

 Oxygen Dynamics and Ecosystem Stress

 When organic matter from enhanced productivity dies and sinks, decomposition creates the oxygen crises that define advanced eutrophication.
-Bacterial respiration during decomposition consumes dissolved oxygen faster than it can be replenished through diffusion or photosynthesis.
+Bacterial respiration during decomposition consumes dissolved oxygen faster than it can be replenished through atmospheric diffusion or photosynthesis.

 Oxygen Depletion

-- Hypoxic conditions (<2mg/L dissolved oxygen) force mobile organisms to flee and kill sessile invertebrates
+- Hypoxic conditions (<2mg/L dissolved oxygen) force mobile organisms to flee and kill sessile invertebrates.

 Anoxic Conditions

-- Complete oxygen absence (0mg/L) creates "dead zones" where only anaerobic bacteria survive
+- Complete oxygen absence (0mg/L) creates "dead zones" where only anaerobic bacteria survive.

 Fish Kills

-- Acute mortality events occur when dissolved oxygen drops below species-specific tolerance thresholds (most fish require >4mg/L)
+- Acute mortality events occur when dissolved oxygen drops below species-specific tolerance thresholds (most fish require >4mg/L).

 Physical and Biological Consequences